-In this article, we’ll take a look at the different types of servants who populated Victorian England, as well as what their lives were like below stairs.
-We’ll also explore some of the myths and misconceptions that still surround these fascinating figures today.
+In this article, we’re going to dive into the world of Victorian servants, exploring what their lives were like below stairs.
+I’ll introduce you to the different kinds of servants.
+What their daily life was like, and some interesting facts that might surprise you.
+On top of that we’ll explore some of the myths and misconceptions that still surround these fascinating figures today.

 Servants in Victorian England